OPEC+ extends oil output cuts into 2025 - KESQ

 By Anna Cooban, CNN

+The group said in a statement it would extend a cut of 1.65 million barrels per day, announced in April 2023, until the end of 2025.
+That cut was due to expire at the end of this year.

+It is also extending a cut of 2.2 million barrels per day, announced in November, until the end of September this year, before it is “gradually phased out on a monthly basis” by the end of September 2025.

-The cuts, first agreed in December, were due to expire at the end of this month.
-They came on top of previously agreed reductions of 3.66 million barrels per day announced in 2022 and 2023 as the group — led by Saudi Arabia and Russia — tried to counter slowing demand and rising output from the United States.
+That cut was due to expire at the end of this month, and came on top of previously agreed reductions of 3.66 million barrels per day announced in 2022 and 2023 as the group — led by Saudi Arabia and Russia — tried to counter slowing demand and rising output from the United States.

 The group also released its 2025 production requirements for member and nonmember countries, which were essentially the same as this year’s.
 The United Arab Emirates’ production quota increased by 300,000 barrels per day.
 The uptick “will be phased in gradually” from January through September 2025, the group said.

-Despite the OPEC+ cuts, equivalent to about 5.7% of global crude supply, and ongoing tensions in the Middle East, global oil prices have fallen by about 10% since hitting a five-month high in early April.
+Despite the OPEC+ cuts, in total equivalent to about 5.7% of global crude supply, and ongoing tensions in the Middle East, global oil prices have fallen by about 11% since hitting a five-month high in early April.

-The price of Brent crude, the global oil benchmark, traded at $82 a barrel on Friday, down from $91 in early April when a suspected Israeli airstrike on Iran’s embassy in Syria sent jitters through oil markets.
+The price of Brent crude, the global oil benchmark, ticked up 0.1% to trade at $81 a barrel by 4.30 a.m.
+ET on Monday.
+It traded at $91 in early April when a suspected Israeli airstrike on Iran’s embassy in Syria sent jitters through oil markets.

-The price of West Texas Intermediate crude, the US benchmark, has dropped from nearly $87 per barrel to $78.
+The price of West Texas Intermediate crude, the US benchmark, also rose 0.1% by the same time on Monday morning to trade at $77 a barrel.
+It is down from nearly $87 per barrel in early April.

 Saudi Arabia needs Brent crude to trade at around $81 a barrel in order to balance its budget, according to the International Monetary Fund.